Sundarbans settlements: Forest clearing

 Clearing of the forests effectively started in 1781.
 The "present settlements originate from the plan conceived by Clod Russell, then Collector General in 1771, whereby the forest land had been divided into plots to be leased out to prospective landlords.
 Clearing of the forest effectively started from 1781 by Tillman Henkel, then magistrate of Jessore district".
-In about a century the Hingalganj, Hasnabad, Sandeshkhali I, Sandeshkhali II, Minakhan and Haroa CD blocks (all in the North 24 Parganas district in 2016), the Canning I, Canning II, Jaynagar II, Mathurapur I, Mathurapur II and Sagar CD blocks (all in the South 24 Parganas district in 2016) had been fully or substantially cleared of forests.
+In about a century the Hingalganj, Hasnabad, Sandeshkhali I, Sandeshkhali II, Minakhan and Haroa CD blocks (all in the North 24 Parganas district in 2016), the Canning I, Canning II, Jaynagar I, Jaynagar II, Mathurapur I, Mathurapur II and Sagar CD blocks (all in the South 24 Parganas district in 2016) had been fully or substantially cleared of forests.
 Thereafter, much of the interiors of the Kakdwip, Namkhana, Patharpratima, Basanti, Kultali and Gosaba CD blocks were cleared for human settlement.
 People started moving into the area.
 The refugees from the erstwhile East Pakistan were the last to come in large numbers between 1951 and 1971.
-The Canning I, Canning II, Jaynagar II, Mathurapur I, Mathurapur II, Kakdwip and Namkhana CD blocks are a little away from the forests and are being attached/ connected to the mainland.
+The Canning I, Canning II, Jaynagar I, Jaynagar II, Mathurapur I, Mathurapur II, Kakdwip and Namkhana CD blocks are a little away from the forests and are being attached/ connected to the mainland.
 Their conditions are similar to the other mainland CD blocks in the district, but the Basanti, Gosaba, Kultali, Patharpratima and Sagar CD blocks are largely isolated from the mainland.
 These islands are mostly separated from the deep forest by a river.

 Electric connections are rare, and transport and communications, other than river transport, are not there.
 Around 95% people depend on rain-fed agriculture.
 The Sagar CD block lies at the mouth of the Hooghly River, which carries fresh water and so things are a little different there.
 The sea level, around India, is estimated to be rising at 2.55 mm per year.
 In the last 70 years, 220 km2 of forest land has been submerged and the process continues.